CONTEMPORARY ARCHITECTURE BUILDINGS IN BARCELONA

 DIAGONAL MAR & FORUM OF CULTURES

 The far end of the city was finally developed in 2004, with the excuse of organizing a big international event: the Forum of Cultures.
 The city received international architecture prizes for the Blue Building by contemporary architects Herzog & Demeuron, but other projects such as the Congress Center and the Diagonal Mar park are also worth seeing.
+You’ll also be surprised to see how trash processing facilities and power centrals have been successfully integrated in the project, rather than pushed to no man’s land.

 This itinerary requires a driver, that will efficiently take you from one site to the next.
 There’ll be of course stops to get out and explore the sites, but the walking will be minimal.